 An imaginary creature sporting the head of a lion and the body of a fish, the Merlion weighing 70 tonnes, is located in Merlion Park, next to One Fullerton, overlooking scenic Marina Bay.

 Xavier’s descriptions were apt for all the explored sights.
 His recommendations for places to visit in Singapore kept me busy.

-Singapore Zoo (“make sure you go on a night safari”)
+Make sure you go on a night safari.

-National Museum of Singapore (“presents history in a way that redefines” a conservative museum)
+The National Museum of Singapore presents history in a way that redefines” a conservative museum.

-Gardens by the Bay (“this $1 billion superpark, spans 101 hectares, houses over a quarter-of-a-million rare plants”).
+Gardens by the Bay is a $1 billion superpark that spans 101 hectares, houses over a quarter-of-a-million rare plants”.

 Spinning around on the world’s largest observation wheel we “catch a glimpse of Singapore’s past, present and future” onboard the Singapore Flyer

 9- Singapore Botanic Gardens